 KEI was created in 2006 as a separate entity to carry out work earlier done through the Center for Study of Responsive Law and Essential Information.
 Mr Love was employed by the Center for Study of Responsive Law from 1990 to 2006.
 Mr Love was previously Senior Economist for the Frank Russell Company, a lecturer at Rutgers University, and a researcher on international finance at Princeton University.
 He holds a Masters of Public Administration from Harvard University’s Kennedy School of Government and a Masters in Public Affairs from Princeton’s Woodrow Wilson School of Public and International Affairs.

 Agustín Reyna (EU Co-Chair)

-Agustín works as a Senior Legal Officer and Digital Team Leader in BEUC, The European Consumer Organisation.
 BEUC represents 43 independent national consumer associations from 31 European countries.
-The primary task of BEUC is to act as a strong consumer voice in Brussels and to try to ensure that consumer interests are given their proper weight in all EU policies.
+The primary task of BEUC is to act as a strong consumer voice in Brussels and to ensure that consumer interests are given their proper weight in all EU policies.

-Argentinean born, Agustín obtained his law degree in the National University of Córdoba.
-He studied ICT law in Spain (ICADE, Comillas Pontifical University) and Belgium (CRIDS, University of Namur) and he is currently writing his doctoral dissertation on copyright and consumer protection (University of Bremen, Germany.
+Agustín obtained his law degree in the National University of Córdoba, Argentina.
+He studied ICT law in Spain (ICADE, Comillas Pontifical University) and Belgium (CRIDS, University of Namur).
+He is a Phd. candidate at the University of Bremen, Germany.
 He often publishes in scientific journals on issues of consumer law and policy.
 He holds the Argentinean and Belgian nationalities.

 Financial Services Policy Committee